New Mexico EMT Who Responded To Kylie Rae Harris Crash Didn’t Know His Daughter Was Killed Until He Arrived

 Harris was killed in a crash this Wednesday that also took the life of 16-year-old Maria Elena Cruz, a local high school student.
 As KRQE reported, police said the 30-year-old country singer was likely at fault for the crash and that Cruz had no part in causing it.
 Investigators from the Taos County Sheriff’s Department said that Cruz was returning home from her job at a restaurant when Harris’ vehicle clipped a car and then veered into oncoming traffic, striking Cruz’s vehicle head on.

 As the report added, Maria’s father was among the first responders who rushed to the scene.
-Pedro Cruz, a deputy chief with the San Cristóbal Volunteer Fire Department, did not know his daughter was involved in the crash until he arrived at the scene.
+Pedro Cruz, a deputy chief with the San Cristóbal Volunteer Fire Department, did not know his daughter was involved in the crash until he arrived.

 “He’s also an EMT, so he’s no stranger to going out on calls both medical, crashes and other things, but very traumatic for him to not know but to respond anyway and then find it was his family member,” Taos County Sheriff Jerry Hogrefe said.